Adonijah01/adonijah01.github.iocorrect/_tabs/about.md

 I'm a penetration tester and security enthusiast with a focus on ethical hacking, cloud security, and vulnerability assessments.

 In my free time, I play CTFs, build boot-to-root challenges, and refine my skills in exploit development and privilege escalation.
 I also enjoy sharing knowledge through tutoring and community engagement.

+Vim over Nano, by the way.
 Always learning, always hacking.